Sexual Assault Medical Care and Forensic Evidence Collection

 Please note that no forensic evidence is collected during this exam.

-Please note that these exams are not completed at UHS; however, UHS can assist you in getting connected to SAFE Alliance.
+Please note that these exams are not completed at UHS; however, UHS can assist you in locating a local emergency room to provide a forensic exam.

 Forensic evidence collection must occur within 120 hours (five days) of the sexual assault.
 You do not have to report the assault to law enforcement in order to have this exam — that decision is yours.
 If you choose not to report at the time of the exam, the evidence can be preserved for up to five years, allowing you time to decide whether you would like to make a report later.